FC Basel: Club management

-The club's 127th AGM tookk place in written form, during the week from Saturday 5 June and Friday 11 June.
+The club's 127th AGM took place in written form, during the week from Saturday 5 June and Friday 11 June.
 The results were communicated on Monday 14 June.
 On 13 April 2021 the club announced their proposal for the club management.
 Club president Reto Baumgartner and the two directors, Dominik Donzé and Benno Kaiser, remained in the board and three new members were elected.
 These three being Carol Etter (sports lawyer), Edward Turner (financial specialist) and Tobias Adler (marketingspecialist).
 Their exact roles are to be decided.
 Carol Etter was elected as delegate of the board, to represent the club at the meetings of the Holding.